OlYeromin/odin-calculator/README.md

 4. "Evaluate" button evaluates the expression.
 5. "Correct" button deletes a numeral or operator.
 6. "All Clear" button clears the output.
 If the output is empty, the button clears the "Memory".
-7. "Plus-minus" turns the current number into a positive number and vice versa.
+7. "Plus-minus" turns the current positive number into a negative number and vice versa.
 8. "Memory" stores the evaluated expressions and their results.
 It stores a large, but finite number of expressions.
 10. The user cannot see all the expressions from the "Memory" immediately.
 To access the older ones, there is a scrollbar.
 11. User may press the buttons on the keypad, or he may press buttons on his keyboard.
 Only the numerals, math operators and "Backspace" are accepted.